Vacheprime/ConnectedSmarties/README.md

 - In the Account page, add a navigation button to go back to self-checkout

-- Email configuration is disorganized.
-Sending an email should also run in background so it doesn't look like it freezes.
-(Danat)

 - Implement inventory report

 - Fix the weird bug with reports because of Product database change.